DHRI-Curriculum/Data-and-Ethics/lessons.md

 # Stages of Data: Processed/Transformed

 Processing data puts it into a state more readily available for analysis and makes the data legible.
 For instance, it could be rendered as **structured data**.
-This can also take many forms, _e.g._, a table.
+This can also take many forms, e.g., a table.
 Other common examples of file types you are likely to come across are (they all represent the same data!):

 Here are a few you're likely to come across, all representing the same data: